AlonsoVallejo/ESP32_IoT_GreenHouse/frontend/readme.md

 The frontend communicates with a backend server that:
 - Receives data from the ESP32 via HTTP POST requests.
 - Stores data in a Firebase Realtime Database.
-- Provides endpoints for fetching the latest data and historical data:
+- Provides endpoints for fetching the latest data, historical data, and settings:
   - `/getLastData`: Fetches the most recent data for sensors or actuators.
   - `/getHistoryData`: Fetches the last 60 entries for sensors or actuators.
+  - `/getSettings`: Fetches the current settings from the backend.
+  - `/saveDefaultSettings`: Saves default settings to the backend if no settings exist.

 ### Backend Requirements
 - The backend must be publicly accessible for the frontend to fetch data.